Embedded surfaces with infinite cyclic knot group: Introduction

 Theorem~\ref{thm:FindCompatible} is helpful to summarise a programme to prove that two 4-manifolds~$M_0,M_1$ (with infinite cyclic fundamental group and identical ribbon boundaries with torsion Alexander modules) are homeomorphic: \begin{enumerate} \item decide whether the~$\Lambda$--intersection forms~$\lambda_{M_0}$ and~$\lambda_{M_1}$ are isometric; \item show that the orbit set~$\Aut(\Bl_{\partial M_1})/\Homeo^+_{\varphi}(\partial M_1) \times \Aut(\lambda_{M_1})$ is trivial. \end{enumerate}

 To illustrate this paradigm, we explain how Theorem~\ref{thm:WithBoundaryIntro} can be applied to classify $\Z$-surfaces for some knots purely in terms of their intersection pairings.
 For any knot $K \subseteq S^3$, multiplication by a monomial $\pm t^k$ gives rise to an automorphism of its Blanchfield pairing $\Bl_{E_K}$ on the exterior of the knot.
-For some knots $K$, these are the only automorphisms, or at least they form a finite index subgroup, and in this case we obtain a simpler classification of $\Z$-surfaces, i.e.\ locally flat~$\Sigma$ in~$N$ with~$\pi_1(N_{\Sigma}) \cong \Z$, with boundary~$K$.
+For some knots $K$, these are the only automorphisms, and in this case we obtain a simpler classification of $\Z$-surfaces, i.e.\ locally flat, oriented surface~$\Sigma$ in~$N$ with~$\pi_1(N_{\Sigma}) \cong \Z$, with boundary~$K$.